Reviews Archive

 Presentation

-Spectrum - includes the car, and also a cutscene where the Commisar threatens your family
+Spectrum - This version includes both the car, and the cutscene.

 Conclusion